This article may contain links from our affiliate partners. Please read how we make money!

 Meal prepping is functional: it keeps your schedule running smoother and it can also do wonders for your budget.

-To add a bit more variety to your weeknights, here are our favorite healthy chicken marinades.
+To add a bit more variety to your weeknights, here are my favorite healthy chicken marinades.
 Putting together the right blend of spices and rubs is essential to making the best chicken meal prep.

 With spice palettes from around the world and options for every diet, there’s got to be a chicken dish perfect for you.
 Before you test out a new recipe, review how long to marinate chicken.